Unions against sale of Areva's nuclear reactors to EDF

-PARIS Areva (AREVA.PA) unions said on Friday they opposed plans to sell all or parts of the struggling group's nuclear reactors business to French power group EDF (EDF.PA), arguing this would break up the group and would not solve its financial woes.
+PARIS Areva unions said on Friday they opposed plans to sell all or parts of the struggling group's nuclear reactors business to French power group EDF, arguing this would break up the group and would not solve its financial woes.

 Loss-making Areva, which is 87 percent owned by the French state, is aiming to put together a plan by July that is set to include partnerships and a capital increase.